Crisis on Earth-X: Part 1

 A Nazi regime rules the parallel world of Earth-X, where an archer known as Dark Arrow is the Führer and leader of the cabal known as the New Reichsmen.
 He seizes a temporal gateway from the Freedom Fighters, which enables travel to other universes.
 On Earth-1, Barry Allen and Iris West's friends, including Kara Danvers and Alex Danvers from Earth-38, come to Central City for Barry and Iris's wedding.
 Harry Wells, Cisco Ramon, and Caitlin Snow develop a serum to separate the Firestorm matrix from Martin Stein and Jefferson Jackson.
 However, Jefferson is reluctant to give up being Firestorm, while Stein is thrilled at the prospect of being able to live a normal life with his family.
 Oliver Queen re-proposes to Felicity Smoak, but she is hesitant about marrying him.
 The wedding ceremony is interrupted by invaders from Earth-X led by Dark Arrow, his Kryptonian wife Overgirl, and the Earth-X analog of Prometheus.
-After Kara injures Overgirl, and Alex and Sara Lance capture Prometheus, the Nazis retreat.
+After Alex and Sara Lance capture Prometheus, the Nazis retreat.
 Dark Arrow and Overgirl, who are doppelgängers of Oliver and Kara respectively, discuss their next step with Eobard Thawne, Barry's speedster nemesis who was previously presumed dead.

 Part 2

 In S.T.A.R.
 Labs, Prometheus reveals himself as Tommy Merlyn's Earth-X doppelgänger, and taunts Oliver before taking a suicide pill out of loyalty to the Führer.
-Harry reveals that, through his exploration of the multiverse, he discovered that Earth-X is a dystopian world where World War II was not won by the Allied forces.
+Harry reveals that, through his exploration of the multiverse, he discovered that Earth-X is a dystopian world where the Allied forces lost World War II.
 Dark Arrow, Overgirl, and Thawne steal an experimental sub-light generator, the Prism, from a research company.
-Oliver's team, along with Harry, Killer Frost (Caitlin Snow), Cisco, and Mick Rory, are held captive at S.T.A.R.
+Oliver's team, along with Harry, Killer Frost, Cisco, and Mick Rory, are held captive at S.T.A.R.
 Labs after the Nazi forces occupy it.
 Oliver, Barry, Sara, Martin, Jefferson, and Alex are taken to a concentration camp on Earth-X, while Kara is moved to S.T.A.R.
 Labs.
 Overgirl is dying from disproportionate solar irradiance in her heart, and Dark Arrow plans to use the Prism, powered by S.T.A.R.
 Labs' particle accelerator, to create artificial red sunlight that can weaken both Karas' invulnerability, allowing Thawne to transplant Kara's heart to Overgirl.